iblech/mathezirkel-kurs/vierdimensionale-geometrie/animated-gif-in-latex.md

 Over at the TeX StackExchange, there are diverse recommendations on how to include animated GIFs in PDF files produced by LaTeX.
-Some of these employ now-obsolete packages or require the Adobe Acrobat Reader and didn't work for me.
+Some of these employ now-obsolete packages like `media15` or require the Adobe Acrobat Reader and didn't work for me.
 In particular, solutions proposing the `animate` package didn't work.
-The solution I describe here works on a modern (2017) system.
+The solution described here works on a modern (2017) system.

 ## In three steps

-1. Convert the GIF to a MP4 video.
+1. Convert the GIF to an MP4 video.
 On your system, the `convert` tool from the excellent ImageMagick suite might do the trick (`convert foo.gif foo.mp4`), but it didn't work for me.
 In any case, you can use `avconv` (formerly known as `ffmpeg`, included in the Debian package `libav-tools`